drshahizan/research-design/materials/rq.md

 ✅ Testable: Can it stand up to scrutiny?
 Your question should be ripe for empirical testing, allowing for data-driven conclusions.

+## Common pitfalls to avoid when formulating a research question

+1. **Too Broad or Too Narrow**: A research question that is too broad can lead to a lack of focus in your research, while a question that is too narrow might not allow for sufficient analysis.
+It's important to find a balance.

+2. **Not Researchable**: The question should be one that can be answered through the research process.
+If the question is based on personal beliefs or values, it may not be researchable.

+3. **Too Complex**: While complexity is good, a question that is overly complex can make your research difficult to manage.
+It's better to have a clear and concise question that can be expanded upon.

+4. **Lack of Originality**: The research question should contribute to the existing body of knowledge in your field.
+If the question has already been answered, it may not be a good choice for a research project.

+5. **Not Linked to Theory**: In many fields, research questions should be tied to existing theories.
+A question that is not linked to theory may lack depth and significance.

+6. **Unethical or Impractical**: The research question should be ethical and practical.
+If answering the question would involve unethical practices, or if it is not feasible to answer the question due to time, resource, or access constraints, then it may need to be revised.

+Remember, a well-formulated research question is the foundation of a successful research project.
+It guides your research, helps you stay focused, and drives your arguments.
+It's worth spending the time to get it right!

 PS:  What do you think is the most challenging aspect of crafting a research question?

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/MCSD1043/issues) for any improvements, suggestions or errors in the content.